Djkusik/UIOw2T/README.md

 # UIOw2T
-Project for "Inżynieria Oprogramowania" laboratories.
-This is auto battler (like for example Teamfight Tactics) created using Python, running as the web application.
+Project for "Inżynieria Oprogramowania (Software Engineering)" laboratories.
+It is an auto battler (like for example Teamfight Tactics) created using Python, running as a web application.

 # Prerequisites